ktsn/vuex-local/README.md

 Vue.use(Vuex)
 Vue.use(VuexLocal, {
-  namespace: ['locals'] // local modules will be registered under `locals` module })
+  // local modules will be registered under `locals` module
+  parentModulePath: ['locals']
+})

 export default new Vuex.Store({
   modules: {
-    locals: {} // make sure to define the module that is specified by `namespace` option }
+    // make sure to define the module that is
+    // specified by `parentModulePath` option
+    locals: {}
+  }
 })
 ```